 Welcome to Christmas Tree Lane!

-If you'd like to join us to be a part of this historical tradition and contribute to the community while having great fun with neighbors and friends, join us!
+If you'd like to to be a part of Christmas Tree Lane Association and share this historical tradition and have great fun with neighbors and friends, then please join us!

-The Plant Selection Guide now available on which trees and plants are best to plant on Santa Rosa Ave around the Deodar trees.
+The Plant Selection Guide is available for download, which lists which trees and plants are best to plant on Santa Rosa Ave around the Deodar trees.

 Christmas Tree Lane in Altadena (Santa Rosa Avenue, between Woodbury Avenue and Altadena Drive) is the oldest large-scale Christmas lighting spectacle in the United States.
 [Click here for directions to the Lane.]